Cambio-Project/MiSim/README.md

 - ___service___: Name of the service of which you want to shut down a number of instances during the simulation
 - ___instances___: Number of instances you want to shut down during the simulation
 - ___time___: Time point (in seconds) at which you want to shut down the instances of the specified microservie

-## <a name="Sim-Use"></a>Usage

-What do i need for use ...

-The most important thing to have is an existing microservice architecture.
-In order to use the simulator you will need to encode the architecture into the simulators own json format.

-## <a name="Sim-Doc"></a>Documentation

-What does the tool ...